xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.HIDE**(sheet\_text, very\_hidden)

-Sheet\_text    is the name of the sheet to hide.
+Sheet\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the sheet to hide.
 If omitted, the currently selected sheet(s) are hidden.

-Very\_hidden    specifies how the sheet is hidden.
+Very\_hidden&nbsp;&nbsp;&nbsp;&nbsp;specifies how the sheet is hidden.
 If TRUE, then the sheet name does not appear in the Unhide dialog box.
 After using this argument, use WORKBOOK.UNHIDE to unhide the sheet.
 If FALSE or omitted, hides the sheet but does not prevent the sheet's name from appearing in the Unhide dialog box.

 **Remarks**